 Ask a local from the village of Haliburton and you’ll get a slew of spots that are reported to be haunted, including the Haliburton Highlands Museum’s Reid House.
 Just last year, fueled by reports of the ghost of a boy spotted by children who visited the Reid House, paranormal investigators recorded video and audio throughout their visit and pored over the footage.

-They reported their findings in a special presentation last year around Halloween: the most unusual was an audio recording that resembled a woman’s voice, which nobody had picked up on until they were reviewing footage.
-Check the museum out for yourself – it’s open by appointment only Wednesday through Sunday.
+They reported their findings in a special presentation in 2019 around Halloween: the most unusual was an audio recording that resembled a woman’s voice, which nobody had picked up on until they were reviewing footage.
+Check the museum out for yourself – it’s open Tuesday through Sunday.

-Treat Tip: Once you work up an appetite searching for ghosts, fill up on delicious grub from nearby food truck Mega Munch.
+Treat Tip: Once you work up an appetite searching for ghosts, fill up on delicious Mexican grub from Poquito Loco.